DragonFolie/Football_Test_Task/README.md

 # SynergyTestTask

 What you need to start the project:
+Password in mysql bash  is 1234

+For running mysql Database.

 1) docker run --name synergy_container -p 3307:3306 -e MYSQL_ROOT_PASSWORD=1234 -d mysql/mysql-server:5.7

 2) docker exec -it synergy_container bash
-   Password is 1234
+3) mysql -h localhost -u root -p
+4) Enter password 1234
+5)

-3) CREATE USER 'demo_java' IDENTIFIED BY 'java';
+6) CREATE USER 'demo_java' IDENTIFIED BY 'java';
    grant all on *.* to 'demo_java'@'%' identified by '1234';
    FLUSH PRIVILEGES;

-4) CREATE DATABASE synergy CHARACTER SET utf8 COLLATE utf8_general_ci;
+6) CREATE DATABASE synergy CHARACTER SET utf8 COLLATE utf8_general_ci;
+7) use synergy;

-5)  insert data which are in /Data folder  ( *.sql files )
+8) insert data which are in /Data folder  ( *.sql files )

+For running Spring Rest Api

 Additional Information